AlexNisnevich/blog/_posts/2013-05-23-rolling_your_own_mechanical_turk_form.md

 end
 {% endhighlight %}

-The template of the form should look like this:
+The template of the form should look like:

 {% highlight erb %}
 <% form_tag("https://www.mturk.com/mturk/externalSubmit", :method => "post") do |form| %>